Coastline paradox

 An example of the coastline paradox.
 If the coastline of Great Britain is measured using units 100 km long, then the length of the coastline is approximately 2800 km.
 With 50 km units, the total length is approximately 3400 km, approximately 600 km longer.

-The coastline paradox is the counterintuitive observation that the coastline of a landmass does not have a well-defined length.
-This results from the fractal curve–like properties of coastlines; i.e., the fact that a coastline typically has a fractal dimension.
+The coastline paradox is the counterintuitive observation that the coastline of a landmass does not have a well-defined length or perimeter.
+This results from the fractal curve–like properties of coastlines, namely the fact that a coastline typically has a fractal dimension.
 Although the "paradox of length" was previously noted by Hugo Steinhaus, the first systematic study of this phenomenon was by Lewis Fry Richardson, and it was expanded upon by Benoit Mandelbrot.

 The measured length of the coastline depends on the method used to measure it and the degree of cartographic generalization.
 Since a landmass has features at all scales, from hundreds of kilometers in size to tiny fractions of a millimeter and below, there is no obvious size of the smallest feature that should be taken into consideration when measuring, and hence no single well-defined perimeter to the landmass.
-Various approximations exist when specific assumptions are made about minimum feature size.
+Various approximations, such as the Minkowski–Bouligand dimension, exist when specific assumptions are made about minimum feature size.

 The problem is fundamentally different from the measurement of other, simpler edges.
 It is possible, for example, to accurately measure the length of a straight, idealized metal bar by using a measurement device to determine that the length is less than a certain amount and greater than another amount—that is, to measure it within a certain degree of uncertainty.
-The more precise the measurement device, the closer results will be to the true length of the edge.
+The more precise the measurement device, the closer the results will be to the true length of the edge.
 With a coastline, however, measuring in finer and finer detail does not improve the accuracy; it merely adds to the total.
 Unlike with the metal bar, it is impossible even in theory to obtain an exact value for the length of a coastline.

-In three-dimensional space, the coastline paradox is readily extended to the concept of fractal surfaces, whereby the area of a surface varies depending on the measurement resolution.
+In three-dimensional space, the coastline paradox is readily extended to the concept of fractal surface structures, whereby the area of a surface varies depending on the measurement resolution.